Skip to main content

 • Further information: overnight courier transport is preferable for urgent samples, e.g. for prenatal analysis

-• If sending DNA samples for non-malignant haematology tests, please first ensure that you have all the required blood results for the referral forms
+• If sending DNA samples for non-malignant haematology tests, please first ensure that you have all the required blood results for the request forms

 Whole Genome Sequencing (WGS)

-Referral forms and sample requirements for whole genome sequencing are available on the website: West Midlands Regional Genetics Laboratory.
+Sample requirements for whole genome sequencing are available on the website: West Midlands Regional Genetics Laboratory

 For specific queries about WGS email: bwc.centralsouthglh@nhs.net